-The Science Technology and Public Policy Program and the Environment and Natural Resources Program at Harvard's Kennedy School of Government are accepting applications for the Vicki Norberg-Bohm Fellowship for 2013-14.
-The purpose of the fellowship is to support Kennedy School of Government PhD candidates conducting early exploratory research on energy or environmental issues.
+The Science Technology and Public Policy Program and the Environment and Natural Resources Program at Harvard's Kennedy School of Government are accepting applications for the Vicki Norberg-Bohm Fellowship.
+The purpose of the fellowship is to support Kennedy School of Government PhD candidates conducting early exploratory research on energy, environmental, or science and technology issues.
 The fellowship is designed to enable doctoral students to expose themselves to a wide range of researchers and research approaches early on in their training before they make their ultimate choice of a dissertation topic.
-The award can be used for a variety of activities such as conducting field work, providing support for an internship, or learning a foreign language in a host country.
+The award can be used for a variety of activities such as conducting field work, visiting leading scholars and research institutions, providing support for an internship, or learning a foreign language in a host country.
 Applications will be accepted from students enrolled in one of the Kennedy School of Government's doctoral programs, i.e. Public Policy, Political Economy and Government, Social Policy, Health Policy.
 Preference will be given to students in their first two years of the program, or prior to passing their qualifying exams.
 For more information on the fellowship application process, click here.
 For information on past fellowship recipients, click here.
-Applications are due February 15, 2013.
+Applications are due March 30, 2021.

-The Giorgio Ruffolo Fellowships in Sustainability Science honor the legacy of Giorgio Ruffolo, Italy's first Minister of the Environment (1987-92).
+The Giorgio Ruffolo Fellowships in Sustainability Science (2007-2016) honored the legacy of Giorgio Ruffolo, Italy's first Minister of the Environment (1987-92).
 Mr. Ruffolo worked to build Italian and European Union environmental programs and, through his charismatic leadership, encouraged many young Italians to pursue environmental careers.
-Designed to strengthen international networks and capacity in the field of sustainability science, the fellowships enable doctoral students, post-doctoral researchers, and mid-career professionals to spend time one year as Visiting Fellows at the Center for International Development, with preference given to citizens of Italy, China, Brazil, India or developing countries.
-The Ruffolo Fellowships, established in 2007, are a component of a gift provided by the Italian Ministry for the Environment, Land, and Sea to create a Fund for Sustainable Development at Harvard.
-For more information on the fellowship application process, click here.
+Designed to strengthen international networks and capacity in the field of sustainability science, the fellowships enabled doctoral students, post-doctoral researchers, and mid-career professionals to spend time one year as Visiting Fellows at the Harvard Kennedy School, with preference given to citizens of Italy, China, Brazil, India or developing countries.
+The Ruffolo Fellowships, established in 2007, were a component of a gift provided by the Italian Ministry for the Environment, Land, and Sea to create a Fund for Sustainable Development at Harvard.
+For information on past fellowship recipients, click here.